GhostDevMo/loveworldworship/Pods/Braintree/README.md

 ## Demo

-A demo app is included in the project.
-To run it you will need to do the following:
 1. Run `pod install`
+    * There is a known M1 mac issue with CocoaPods.
+See [this solution](https://github.com/CocoaPods/CocoaPods/issues/10220#issuecomment-730963835) to resolve `ffi` dependency issues.
 2. Resolve the Swift Package Manager packages if needed: `File` > `Packages` > `Resolve Package Versions` or by running `swift package resolve` in Terminal
-    3. Open `Braintree.xcworkspace` in Xcode.
+3. Open `Braintree.xcworkspace` in Xcode
+4. Select the `Demo` scheme, and then run

 Xcode 13+ is required to run the demo app.